syedpeer/vue-website-plugins/README.md

 # vue-website-plugins

-This package aims at simplifying static site coding in vuejs.
-It helps VueJS developers coding static site without use of static site generator, in one step.
-It also allows integrators to put in place static websites with simple httml and css components, and then adding reactivity without use of jquery.
+This package aims at simplifying static site coding with vuejs.
+It helps VueJS developers coding static sites without the use of static site generators, in few steps.
+It also allows integrators to put in place static websites with simple html and css components, and then adding reactivity without use of jquery.

 ## installation